“Stop acting so small.

 I say “apparent” because in reality we are not truly this higher self (or Whole Self, to use Natalie Sudman’s terminology) either, although the higher self may seem to be much more like our real and immortal nature than the human illusion, just as the heaven-type worlds seem much more real than our lower density 3-D earthly sojourn.
 However, regardless of our luminous radiance, we are still very much like characters in a dream, a dream being dreamt by the Source of all the universe, in the same way that humans are like a dream we seem to create when we incarnate that portion of our energy in the human bio-vehicle.
 Just as the human/soul entity populates its dreams with all sorts of characters at night while asleep, so too do we appear in the Mind of Source.

 As “spiritual” beings, we have been infused with a sense of individuality by Source, just so that It can experience itself from every possible angle and thereby enjoy its creation through our various perspectives as co-creators of all manifestation.
-In order to be able to appreciate Itself, Source manifests the conditions for the appearance of innumerable life forms, which are nevertheless still indivisible shards of Its own Source Energy that temporarily enjoy a sense of separation and individuality.
+In order to be able to appreciate Itself, Source manifests the conditions for the appearance of innumerable life forms, which are nevertheless still indivisible shards or projections of Its own Source Energy that temporarily enjoy a sense of separation and individuality.
 As beings of light and power (Source Energy), we are the vehicles for Source’s play of consciousness, conduits of the creative Play.

 In that regard, one could say that what we actually are is Source Itself, pretending to be multiple distinct selves.
 Consequently, those who claim that we are not even souls at last are also ultimately correct.
 In any event, Source is not some kind of super entity, Cosmic Self, or Supreme Being (which are mere human concepts), but much more like a vast, ineffable energy field of transparent Clear Light Awareness, to which no human terms or descriptions can ever apply, but which includes all creation as manifest aspects and reflections of its own unconditional loving.